Multi-Tenancy

 - JWT claim — the access token carries

-tenantId(set when the session was created). switchTenantaction — explicit tenant switch viaPOST /auth/switch-tenantrotates the session.- Default tenant fallback — if
+tenantId(set when the session was created). switchTenantaction (SHARED only) — explicit tenant switch viaPOST /auth/switch-tenantrotates the session.
+Disabled in ISOLATED.- Default tenant fallback — if

 defaultTenantOptionsis configured and the user has no other tenant, the library puts them in the default.